wosc/rsspull/README.rst

 Installation
 ============

-rsspull requires at least Python 2.7 or Python 3.3.
+rsspull requires at least Python 3.3.
 You can install it from PyPI like this::

     $ pip install ws.rsspull